 You can get a comfortable sleeping berth or if you really want to save money, a seat on one of the slower Rapid Trains that are really cheap.

-There are a number of night trains that leave Bangkok Hua Lamphong Railway Station every day, arriving in Hat Yai Railway Station the next morning, less trains to Trang (which is on a different branch line).
+There are a number of night trains that leave Bangkok every day arriving at Hat Yai Railway Station the next morning.
+There are also a few trains to Trang (which is on a different branch line).

 From just in front of the Hat Yai station or Trang Station you can than get minibus transfers to the ports, then the boat to Koh Lipe.